GeraldLeikam/tutorials/windows/server/2022/server_manager_wip.md

 ---

-### Guide -> Windows Server 2022 - Updating Windows Server
+### Guide -> Updating Windows Server
 #### Guide Overview
 This guide explains how to install updates for the Windows Server using the Server Manager, ensuring that the system is up-to-date and secure.
 #### Duration
 Up to 60 minutes.
 #### Step 1: Go to the update service

 If the "Server Manager" is closed, please open it.
-If you do not know how, please see [Server Manager über das Startmenü starten](#server-manage-über-das-startmenü-starten) or [Server Manager über die Suchleiste starten](#server-manager-über-die-suchleiste-starten) to find out how the "Server Manager" is opened.
+If you do not know how, please see [Server Manager über das Startmenü starten](#guide---start-server-manager-through-the-start-menu) or [Server Manager über die Suchleiste starten](#guide---start-server-manager-through-the-search-box) to find out how the "Server Manager" is opened.

 In the "Server Manager", please click on "Local Server" first and then on the blue link "Downloading updates only, using Windows Update".
 You will now see the "Windows Update Service" in the opening window.